HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 Note that the marks are still accounted for, even though the votes will not be allocated to the *contest option* accumulators for Connie Pillich nor John Mandel, but instead to the *overvote* accumulator.

 > If the CVR producer wants a downstream processor to adjudicate the selection indications, it should set `IsAllocable` to `unknown`.
-(MOVE?)

 ## Write-Ins